Fernando Vianello: Education

-In 1963 Vianello graduated with a degree in Law from the University of Bologna, presenting a thesis on Italian economic development under the supervision of Paolo Sylos Labini.
+In 1963 Vianello graduated with a degree in law from the University of Bologna, presenting a thesis on Italian economic development under the supervision of Paolo Sylos Labini.
 In the same year he attended the sixth training course on "Economic Development" organized in Rome by SVIMEZ (Italian Association of Southern Italy's Industries Development), managed by Claudio Napoleoni.
 From 1964 to 1966 he was an assistant professor in the "Principles of Political Economy" course held by Sylos Labini at the Faculty of Statistics of the "Sapienza" University of Rome.

 In 1966 Vianello enrolled as an undergraduate student at Jesus College, Cambridge, and began attending economic courses taught by Joan Robinson, Nicholas Kaldor, Richard Kahn and James Meade.
-In 1968 he obtained a BA degree in Economics (Bachelor of Arts Degree) from the University of Cambridge.
+In 1968 he obtained a BA degree in economics (Bachelor of Arts Degree) from the University of Cambridge.

 Academic career

-During his career Prof. Vianello had the opportunity to collaborate with some of the most important Italian economists of the twentieth century, such as Federico Caffè, Paolo Sylos Labini and Pierangelo Garegnani.
+During his career Vianello had the opportunity to collaborate with some of the most important Italian economists of the twentieth century, such as Federico Caffè, Paolo Sylos Labini and Pierangelo Garegnani.
 He held a number of posts at several different universities: